artemis-sbs/sbs_utils/mkdocs/docs/mast/syntax.md

 The delay command continues to execute for a period of time.

-A Delay needs a clock to use Artemis Cosmos has two clocks and sim.
+A Delay needs a clock to use.
+Artemis Cosmos has two clocks: gui and sim.
-The gui clock is running continuously (realtime), the sim clock can be paused when the simulation is not running(game time).
+The gui clock is running continuously (realtime).
+The sim clock can be paused when the simulation is not running (game time).

 For gui and other things use the gui clock.
 If you want to delay 10s of game time use sim.